carolynduby/ApacheMetronWorkshop/build_single/README.md

 ./sethostname.sh
 ```

 4. Log into the host and run the buld script.
+The build script output will print to the console and be logged to build_single.log.

 ```
 cd ApacheMetronWorkshop-master/build_single/
-./build_single.sh
+bash -x ./build_single.sh 2>&1 | tee -a build_single.log
 ```